AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

 // The most common methods for probabilistic inference are exact inference and approximate inference.

-// #jonas[haven't gotten around to rounding this section off]
+// #jonas[have not gotten around to rounding this section off]